bsphere/le_go/README.md

 Usage
 -----
-Add a new manual TCP token log at logentries.com and copy the token
+Add a new manual TCP token log at [logentries.com](https://logentries.com/quick-start/) and copy the [token](https://logentries.com/doc/input-token/).

 Installation: `go get github.com/bsphere/logentries`

+**Note:** The Logger is asynchronous, make sure your application does not terminate immediately otherwise no log message will be sent.

 ```go
 import (